~ Jake's In Ð' Flakes ~ (11/17/2025 @~ 1:10 AM; Lewiston, ME, USA)

 At last, I was back in my car, & homebound.

 It is 4:12 AM as I publish ðese final edits (for now).
-I'm just now going to go out for a walk.
+I'm just now going to go out for a smoke.
 I had a great time writing ðis (alðough I was, obviously, heavily distracted).

-I enjoy recording my misadventures such as ðis.
-It's fun simply to write about ð' mundanities of life. Ðere is very much beauty & joy in ð' simple, everyday dealings of life.
 Every moment is precious, & every second counts.
 No matter how dark or cold or miserable þings may be, we need only look into ð' flame of joy & love wiðin each one of us, & all is as good & as well as it can be.

 And ðat is enough.